Atlanta, GA, Graphic Design Schools

 Master of Fine Arts in Studio - Graphic Design

 Gaining admission into this program requires a portfolio review.
 Students entering the program should be prepared to conduct research and study advanced graphic design concepts.
-The curriculum is divided into 30 credits of graphic design studio coursework, 12 credits of art history classes, six credits of non-graphic design electives and 12 credits of thesis research.
+The curriculum is divided into 30 credits of graphic design studio coursework, 12 credits of art history classes, 12 credits of professional development, 6 credits of non-graphic design electives and 12 credits of thesis research.
 The program concludes with a written thesis and exhibition.

 Savannah College of Art and Design (SCAD) - Atlanta